RHESSys/RHESSysPreprocessing/READ_ME.txt

 -----Contents-----
 Package contains a few main components:
-RHESSysPreprocess.R				An all-in-one function that runs both world_gen.R and CreateFlownet.R world_gen.R						Creates a worldfile for use in RHESSys (replaces g2w) CreateFlownet.R					Creates a RHESSys flowtable (replaces cf)
+RHESSysPreprocess.R				An all-in-one function that runs both world_gen.R and create_flownet.R world_gen.R						Creates a worldfile for use in RHESSys (replaces g2w) create_flownet.R					Creates a RHESSys flowtable (replaces cf)

 Other functions of note that can be used on their own: template_read.R					Reads a template file and produces a clean template in list form, indices of levels and variables, and maps.